pvasek/kudu-wiki/Diagnostic-Log-Stream.md

 ## Overview

-One of the keys to diagnose the issues is to look at the trace files.
-Kudu service as well as its application write traces to /Logfiles folder (see [[File structure on Azure]]).
-Logstream endpoint (/logstream) enables developers to view real time traces as they are being written.
+One important technique to diagnose issues is to look at trace files.
+Kudu service as well as its application write traces to the /Logfiles folder (see [[File structure on Azure]]).
+The logstream endpoint (/logstream in the [[Kudu service|Accessing-the-kudu-service]]) enables developers to view real time traces as they are being written.

 ## Using /logstream

-By simply connecting to <kudu-service-url>/logstream (preferably using a tool like curl), you will be able to get the live streaming of traces.
+By simply connecting to `<kudu-service-url>/logstream` (preferably using a tool like curl), you will be able to get the live streaming of traces.
 The /logstream watches (FileSystemWatcher) all the log/txt files changes under /LogFiles and its sub folders.

 To scope the live traces to certain providers/folders, you may additional specify the path.